EXCLUSIVE-China seizes up to $157 bln of unspent local government budgets -sources

 CORRUPTION CONNECTION

-To the surprise of some in Beijing, China's unprecedented anti-graft campaign that has felled a powerful ex-domestic security chief, among others, has hindered investment.
+As part of sweeping reforms proposed by the Chinese government at the end of 2013, China is pursuing its boldest ever anti-graft campaign that has felled a powerful ex-domestic security chief among others.

 "Due to the crackdown (on corruption), most local officials have accomplished nothing," said the second source, who has ties to the leadership.